asnelling/irrlicht/readme.txt

   found in changes.txt.

-  Please note that the textures, 3D models and levels are copyright by their authors and not included in the Irrlicht engine license.
+  Please note that the textures, 3D models and levels are copyright by their authors and not covered by the Irrlicht engine license.

 ==========================================================================
 5. License